Sustainability Education in Secondary Schools

 Reviewed NZC & TMoA Achievement Standards and assessment materials published for 2026 - check this for updates to NCEA changes - RAMP (review and maintenance programme for NCEA).

-We had 25 participants who attended live, with a mixture of secondary teachers and environmental education providers.
+Our February webinar included 25 participants, with a mixture of secondary teachers and environmental education providers.

 How could we manage networking and sharing ideas?